quiltdata/quilt/docs/api-reference/cli.md

   --force              Skip the parent top hash check and create a new
                        revision even if your local state is behind the remote registry.
+  --dedupe             Skip the push if the local package hash matches the
+                       remote hash.
+Requires --force.
 ```
 ## `verify`
 ```